OneGov/onegov-docs/index.rst

 Language
 ^^^^^^^^

-Though Onegov Cloud supports multiple languages, it only includes German currently, as this is the language it's going to be deployed in.
+Though OneGov Cloud supports multiple languages, it only includes German currently, as this is the language it's going to be deployed in.

 Also, all urls are in German for the same reason.
 We deploy this for German